huozhi/react-overlay-trigger/README.md

 npm i -S react-overlay-trigger
 ```

-> NOTICE: If you don't have these dependencies above, it won't work!

-Wrapp the trigger with `OverlayTrigger` component
+Wrap the trigger with `OverlayTrigger` component

 ```js
 import React from 'react'